KhoiUna/business-qrcode-flyers/README.md

 4. `mkdir img pdf` to create `/img` & `/pdf` folder
 5. Run `./shot.sh` to run `node screenshot.js` which captures webpage and save them as a `.png` image
 6. Run `./pdf.sh` to run Python code to convert all `.png` files in `/img` folder to `.pdf` and save in `/pdf` folder

+- Check out [this video](https://youtu.be/gUHbNZ3BtLc) to see the codes in action!